rpetrich/jiraconnect-ios/README.md

         -(void) showFeedback
         {
-            [self presentModalViewController:[[JMC instance] viewController] animated:YES];
+            [self presentModalViewController:[[JMC sharedInstance] viewController] animated:YES];
         }

-1. [[JMC instance] viewController] will return the 'Create Issue' view until the user creates feedback.
+1. [[JMC sharedInstance] viewController] will return the 'Create Issue' view until the user creates feedback.
 From then on, the 'Issue Inbox' view is displayed, from where the user can tap the 'Create' icon to send more feedback.
-1. If you would like your users to always access the Create Issue view, then you can do so by presenting the [[JMC instance] feedbackViewController] directly. e.g. the following will present just the create issue ViewController programatically:
+1. If you would like your users to always access the Create Issue view, then you can do so by presenting the [[JMC sharedInstance] feedbackViewController] directly. e.g. the following will present just the create issue ViewController programatically:

         - (IBAction)triggerCreateIssueView
         {
-            [self presentModalViewController:[[JMC instance] feedbackViewController] animated:YES];
+            [self presentModalViewController:[[JMC sharedInstance] feedbackViewController] animated:YES];
         }
-Use [[JMC instance] issuesViewController] to simply present the inbox directly.
+Use [[JMC sharedInstance] issuesViewController] to simply present the inbox directly.

 1. You can test the Crash Reporting, simply by adding a CFRelease(NULL); statement somewhere in your code.

 Advanced Configuration Options
 ------------------------------

 There are some other configuration options you can choose to set, if the defaults aren't what you require.
-To do this, explore the [JMC instance] configureXXX] methods.
+To do this, explore the [JMC sharedInstance] configureXXX] methods.
 The JMCOptions object supports most of the advanced settings.
 This object gets passed to JMC when configure is called. ie during applicationDidFinishLaunching.
 The JMCOptions class lets you configure:

   * screenshots